Documentation Index

 - Identifying high-usage sessions for optimization

 Cost metrics are approximations.
-For official billing data, refer to your API provider (Claude Console, AWS Bedrock, or Google Cloud Vertex).
+For official billing data, refer to your API provider (Claude Console, Amazon Bedrock, or Google Cloud Vertex).

 Alerting and segmentation